Model category of diffeological spaces: Introduction

 \subsection{Model structure on the category $\dcal$}

 By Axiom 2, we can define the singular complex $S^{\dcal}X$ of a diffeological space $X$ to have smooth maps $\sigma : \Delta^p \longrightarrow X$ as $p$-simplices, thereby defining the {\sl singular functor} $S^{\mathcal{D}} :\mathcal{D} \longrightarrow \mathcal{S}$.
 We introduce a model structure on the category $\mathcal{D}$ of diffeological spaces in the following theorem; the proof is constructed using only properties (1)-(3) of the category $\dcal$ and Axioms 1-4 for the standard simplices.
-See \cite{MP} and \cite{Hi} for model categories and \cite{K}, \cite{GJ}, or \cite{MP} for the model structure of $\mathcal{S}$.
+See \cite[Definition 15.2.1]{MP} for a compactly generated model category and \cite{K}, \cite{GJ}, or \cite{MP} for the model structure of $\mathcal{S}$.

 \begin{thm} Define a map $f :X\longrightarrow Y$ in $\mathcal{D}$ to be \begin{itemize} \item[$(1)$] a weak equivalence if $S^{\mathcal{D}} f:S^{\mathcal{D}} X\longrightarrow S^{\mathcal{D}} Y$ is a weak equivalence in the category of simplicial sets, \item[$(2)$] a fibration if the map $f$ has the right lifting property with respect to the inclusions $\Lambda^p_k \longhookrightarrow\Delta^p$ for all $p>0$ and $0\leq k\leq p$, and \item[$(3)$] a cofibration if the map $f$ has the left lifting property with respect to all maps that are both fibrations and weak equivalences. \end{itemize} With these choices, $\mathcal{D}$ is a compactly generated model category whose object is always fibrant. \end{thm} The following theorem shows that the singular complex $S^{\dcal}X$ captures smooth homotopical properties of $X$, and that our model structure on $\dcal$ organizes the smooth homotopy theory of diffeological spaces.
 See \cite[Section 3.1]{CW} or \cite[Chapter 5]{I} for the smooth homotopy groups $\pi^{\dcal}_{p}(X, x)$ of a pointed diffeological space $(X, x)$, and see \cite[p.
 25]{GJ} for the homotopy groups $\pi_p(K, x)$ of a pointed Kan complex $(K, x)$. \begin{thm} Let $(X, x)$ be a pointed diffeological space.
 Then, there exists a natural bijection